Chapter Thirty-sixAs retold for Aaron Pinocchio finally ceases to be a Marionette and becomes a boy.

 In the evening the Marionette studied by lamplight.
 With some of the money he had earned, he bought himself a secondhand volume that had a few pages missing, and with that he learned to read in a very short time.
 As far as writing was concerned, he used a long stick at one end of which he had whittled a long, fine point.
 Ink he had none, so he used the juice of blackberries or cherries.
 Little by little his diligence was rewarded.
 He succeeded, not only in his studies, but also in his work, and thus was able to put enough money together to keep his old father comfortable and happy.
 Besides this, he was able to save the great amount of fifty pennies with which he determined to buy a new suit.

-One day he said to his father, "I am going to the market place to buy myself a coat, a cap, and a pair of shoes.
+"I am going to the market place to buy myself a coat, a cap, and a pair of shoes.
 When I come back I'll be so dressed up, you will think I am a rich man."

 Pinocchio ran out of the house and up the road to the village, laughing and singing.
 Suddenly he heard his name called, and looking around to see who had called him, he noticed a large snail crawling out of some bushes.